 Gouramis are another species of fish that are not easily identified.
 Males and females often are similarly colored and shaped.
 There is, however, one fairly universal sexual difference seen in most Gourami species.
 The dorsal fin is long and comes to a distinct point in males, while females have a shorter, rounded dorsal fin.

-Among the easiest of all fish to tell apart are the livebearing fish.
+Among the easiest of all fish to tell apart are the livebearing fish, such as the guppies, platys, mollies and swordtails.
 Males are usually smaller and more colorful than the females.
 They also possess an external sexual organ, the gonopodium, which makes it easy to differentiate males from the females.
-The gonopodium is a modified anal fin which is used to fertilize eggs.
-In the male, the anal fin is rod-shaped, while the female has a traditional fan-shaped anal fin.
+In the male, the anal fin is rod-shaped (gonopodium), while the female has a traditional fan-shaped anal fin.
+The gonopodium is used to fertilize eggs inside of the female fish as the male swims alongside the female.
+The internally fertilized eggs will hatch inside the female and then she will "give birth" to the babies.